Need to confirm something you read on Facebook or heard about your library?

 Other public libraries that employ social workers include those in San Francisco, Denver, and Washington, DC.
 “Around the nation, public libraries have become de facto community health centers for people who don’t have access to other resources,” said our Social Services and Public Safety Director Robert Simmons.
 Read more on this trend from NPR »

-When vaccines first became available, there was no formal federal, state, or local guidance regarding when public library workers would be vaccinated.
+When COVID-19 vaccines first became available, there was no formal federal, state, or local guidance regarding when public library workers would be vaccinated.
 In late March 2021, Illinois shared that public library employees could receive the COVID-19 vaccine in the government employee classification.
 Many Oak Park staff were then vaccinated through the Village of Oak Park Health Department in April and May.
 As of July 9, most library employees are fully vaccinated.

-About sustainability & stewardship
+Sustainability & stewardship

 Among four open seats, voters elected new trustee Madhurima Chakraborty and current trustees Matt Fruth and Sarah Glavin.
 Voters also elected candidate Saria Lofton, who had decided to drop out of the race before Election Day (but too late to have her name removed from the ballot).